EricPogueExampleCode-Web/introductions-2024/README.md

 </html>
 ```

-You can replace the placeholders (like [Your Full Name]) with your personal information.
-This code provides a simple
+Step 2: Replace each of the placeholders (like [Your Full Name]) with your personal information.
+Replace the "[" and "]" as well.
-web page with sections for each of the items you've listed.
-The CSS is basic, providing a clean and readable layout.
-You can further customize the style and layout to fit your preferences.

-## Eric’s Comments:
+## Next steps:
-Wow.
-I’m impressed with ChatGPT’s response.
-I have taken the generated code and added it to this template GitHub
-repository along with adding this README.md file and an MIT LICENSE file.

-Note that the initial prompt was challenging to craft and required several iterations before ChatGPT responded with a
-solid response.

-Did you notice that ChatGPT failed to style the “Fun Fact” section?
+Did you notice that the template fails to style the “Fun Fact” section?
 Can you fix that?

-# Second ChatGPT Prompt Requesting Instructions
-The next prompt directed at ChatGPT occurred in three parts and included:
-1. Describe how to use GitHub Pages to deploy an introductions website using a GitHub repository as a template.
-2. Move and renumber step 3 so that it is step 2.
-3. Update the instructions so that we make the code changes within GitHub instead of cloning the repository.

-Note that editing the file on GitHub (instead of cloning them and editing them locally) is “wrong” in software
-development.
-However, we are doing it here for simplicity.
-Also, note that I am a firm believer in CI/CD so it
-was important to me that GitHub Pages hosting (step 3 initially) occurred before updating the code (step 2
-initially).

-## After all three prompts, ChatGPT responded with:
-Certainly!
-Here's the updated guide where the code changes are made directly within GitHub, without cloning the repository:

-## Deploying a Project Site on GitHub Pages Using a Template Repository

 ### Step 1: Find and Use a Template Repository